 - Flashlight and Batteries

-In case the power goes out, and you need to find your doggo or cat.
+In case the power goes out, it’s important to have a flashlight and extra batteries near by in case you need to find your pet.

 - Sanitation Items

 Litter box, paper towels, and plastic trash bags can all be used to pick up their accidents.